swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 "dependency hell" situation, in which two packages individually build but _cannot be combined_ due to over-constrained transitive dependencies, is significantly higher than in other languages.
+Changing the compiler support in this area is not something which is currently planned as a feature, so our expectation is that we will have this limitation for a significant time.

 For example, if package `Foo` depends on library `LibX` version 1.2, and package `Bar` depends on `LibX` 1.3, and these are _specific_